mitosisX/limekit-docs/source/widgets.rst

 Widgets
 ========

-There are currently ``37`` widgets available for you to use, and considering the framework is still fresh, the number is subject to change.
-Expect even more widgets to be added as the framework matures.
+Presently, there are |widgets| widgets at your disposal within the framework.
+Since the framework is new, this count might change.
+Anticipate additional widgets as the framework evolves.

-However, take a deep dive into the available widgets for more insight on how to use them
+For a comprehensive understanding of their usage, explore the available widgets in-depth.

 .. toctree::
    :maxdepth: 2